QED1224/Toontown-Resources/README.md

 ```
 As you can see, attack mismatches give us 5 ways to win versus only 1 without them.
 With the above in mind, we can conclude that attack mismatches should be preferred in any of the following scenarios.

-- If either gag iss capable of defeating the given cog in one round.
+- If either gag is capable of defeating the given cog in one round.
 - Assuming maxed gags, when any combination of Throw and Squirt is used.

 ### Battle Simulations